Disability Insurance with a Pre-Existing Condition

 The implications of the findings during the look-back period can be multifaceted.
 If an insurance provider identifies a pre-existing condition within this period, they might choose to impose certain exclusions or conditions on the policy.
 This might mean that any disability stemming from that particular condition won’t be covered, at least for a specified duration.
 Alternatively, the discovery might lead to an increased premium or, in some cases, a denial of coverage altogether.

-However, it’s worth noting that the look-back period’s existence underscores the importance of transparency.
+However, it’s worth noting that the look-back period’s existence underscore the importance of transparency.
 Applicants must be forthright about their health history to ensure they receive suitable coverage and to avoid potential complications or disputes in the future.

 Limited Exclusion Period in Disability Insurance